urskakra/ETL-statistics-vivino/README.md

 TO BE ON THE SAFE SIDE:

-When in doubt about reds, choose Ribera del Duero from 2017.
+When in doubt about budget reds, choose Ribera del Duero from 2017.

 And consider paying a few € more. :)<br><br>